 Testing your knowledge can be accomplished in three ways:

 - Answering Questions: Here you ask yourself a set of questions about the branch and testing to see if you can remember the answer.
-If you are finding an answer difficult to recall, than simply search for it within your mind map, read it over and answer it in your own words.
+If you are finding an answer difficult to recall, then simply search for it within your mind map, read it over and answer it in your own words.
 By following this method you will be better able to recall where this answer lies within your mind map the next time you transition through this process.

 - Sketching the Mind Map Branch: You can quickly sketch out your mind map branch on a piece of paper.
 This method will help you to stimulate your kinesthetic or physical intelligence — allowing for far more rapid assimilation of the material you are learning.
-While you are sketching out your mind map pay attention to images, symbols, font differentiations, branch thickness, colors, etc. Throughout this process it’s critical that you keep stimulating your auditory senses by talking through your sketch out loud (use a big, emotional and memorable voice).
+While you are sketching out your mind map pay attention to images, symbols, font differentiations, branch thickness, colors, etc. Throughout this process, it’s critical that you keep stimulating your auditory senses by talking through your sketch out loud (use a big, emotional and memorable voice).
 Finally, please set a time limit for this process.